sanjnasun/AthenaADMET/README.md

-# AthenaADMET
-LavaLab AthenaADMET Project
+# AthenaADMET - LavaLab Athena Project

-To Set Up Virtual Environment and FastAPI
+## To Set Up Virtual Environment and FastAPI

-python -m venv venv
+- python -m venv venv
-venv\Scripts\Activate.ps1
+- venv\Scripts\Activate.ps1
-pip install -r requirements.txt
+- pip install -r requirements.txt

-To deactivate VENV --> type deactivate in terminal
+## To deactivate VENV
+   - type deactivate in terminal

-To push updates or pull, do it from your regular terminal
+## To push updates or pull
+  - Do it from your regular terminal (deactivate venv)